-The general reaction of the hydrogen peroxide decomposition results in the formation of water molecule and oxygen gas:
+The general reaction of the hydrogen peroxide decomposition results in the formation of water molecules and oxygen gas:

 2 H2O2 → 2 H2O + O2

-In practice however, this reaction does not occur easily and needs a catalyst.
-In nature, such catalyst exist commonly in almost all living organisms - catalase.
-Commonly available solutions of hydrogen peroxide (cosmetic and food grade) are often stabilized against decomposition and they contain chemicals that prevent formation of oxygen under normal conditions.
+In practice however, this reaction does not occur easily without a catalyst.
+Commercially available solutions of hydrogen peroxide (industrial, cosmetic and food grade) are always stabilized against decomposition and they contain chemicals that prevent formation of oxygen under normal conditions.
 This is why the solution of hydrogen peroxide can be stored for a prolonged period of time.

 Catalysts can be very efficient in the decomposition of hydrogen peroxide.
 It is a fast and convenient method of producing oxygen, where high flow of oxygen can be easily and safely achieved.
 Higher concentrations of hydrogen peroxide on the other hand can be extremely powerful and can be used as a rocket propellant, for example.

 Heterogeneous catalyst developed at Hydrogen Link has an additional advantage.
 It is solid and does not diissolve in the solution, therefore it can be reused many times with new portions of hydrogen peroxide, while the reaction product is simply clean water.
 Other advantages of our heterogeneous catalyst are very high efficiency (much higher than manganese dioxide or silver) and low cost .The presence of stabilizers in hydrogen peroxide does not impair the decomposition and any type and grade of H2O2 can be used

 The Oxygen Generator using the Catalyst and hydrogen peroxide is very simple.
 It consists of a container / reactor (which may be made of plastic, glass or metal) and two plastic hoses - one inlet (dosing of hydrogen peroxide) and one for the oxygen outlet.